“If the family were a fruit, it would be an orange, a circle of sections, held together but separable – each segment distinct. ”

 But there is another reason I leave.
-At 9pm on a Wednesday Night on Radio New Zealand (our public radio) we have Garrison Keillor and a Prairie Home Companion.
+At 9pm on a Wednesday Night on Radio New Zealand (our public radio), we have Garrison Keillor and a Prairie Home Companion.
 This show certainly keeps me entertained on the drive home.

 We are told “the show originates from the Fitzgerald Theater in Saint Paul, Minnesota, although it is frequently taken on the road.
 A Prairie Home Companion is known for its musical guests, especially folk and traditional musicians, tongue-in-cheek radio drama, and Keillor’s storytelling segment, “News from Lake Wobegon“.
 Via Wikipedia.

-One of my favorite parts is Guy Noir, Private Eye.
+One of my favourite parts is Guy Noir, Private Eye.
 A down-on-his-luck detective, who ends up taking odd jobs to get by, such as finding missing poodles.
 And often comments on current events weaving them into his story.

-With this fabulous cast of characters the drive home passes with laughter, lively music and enjoyment.
+With this fabulous cast of characters, the drive home passes with laughter, lively music and enjoyment.

 And quite recently when I took James to have some stitches removed following an operation, the surgeon and I spent a happy 15 or so minutes discussing Keillor and Lake Woebegon.
-I don’t remember how we got onto the subject but interesting to see that we both shared the same sense of humor.
+I don’t remember how we got onto the subject but interesting to see that we both shared the same sense of humour.
 His parting words to James were “Look after your Granma.
 She’s rare”.
-Was it my sense of humor, the love he could see I share with James or something quite different?
+Was it my sense of humour, the love he could see I share with James or something quite different?

 I am often amazed at the things that bring people together.
 I know they are far more powerful than those things that pull them apart.
-Laughter is of course, one of the most powerful things that bring us together.
+Laughter is, of course, one of the most powerful things that bring us together.